imegabiz/tcb/README_EN.md

 Enabling any of the Malware, Phishing, or Cryptominers checkboxes shows a warning message.
 Unlike Ads and Porn, these three categories don't exist at all in the default ("Official") geo dataset that many clients (like v2rayNG) ship with — they're only defined in supplementary datasets such as Chocolate4U or Loyalsoldier.
 If your client's Geo Assets aren't set to and downloaded from one of these supplementary datasets, enabling these three checkboxes can prevent the config from connecting at all (especially in the Xray core JSON config, since unlike Sing-box and Clash, that core has no way to auto-fetch these files from a URL specified within the config itself).
 To fix this, in your client's settings (e.g. in v2rayNG, under Settings → Geo Assets Provider) select Chocolate4U/Iran-v2ray-rules or Loyalsoldier and download/update the files.

 For each country and each category, the GeoIP/GeoSite databases specific to that output format are used.

+### Bypass Sanctions

+Independent of the Bypass rules above, this section lets you route services that block Iranian IPs because of sanctions (not local filtering) directly, using a dedicated DNS: ChatGPT (OpenAI), Google AIs, Microsoft, Oracle, Docker, Adobe, Epic Games, Intel, AMD, Nvidia, Asus, HP, and Lenovo.
+The anti-sanction DNS box above these checkboxes defaults to 178.22.122.100 (Shecan) and can be changed to any DNS you prefer.
+This feature is entirely client-side and has no effect on the Worker/Pages code.

+### Custom Routing Rules

+Two independent text boxes ("Custom Bypass Rules" and "Custom Block Rules") let you enter your own domain, IP, or CIDR — one per line — that aren't covered by the built-in checkboxes above.
+An entered domain also covers all of its subdomains.
+Both boxes are independent of Bypass Sanctions and are entirely client-side, with no effect on the Worker/Pages code.

 ### Observatory Settings